golanlevin/p5.plotSvg/examples/README.md

 # Index of p5.plotSvg Examples

 These examples show how to generate plotter-friendly SVGs from p5.js using p5.plotSvg.
-All examples are mirrored at editor.p5js.org and openProcessing.org.
+All examples are mirrored in collections at [editor.p5js.org](https://editor.p5js.org/golan/collections/MCA5RvDFX) and [openProcessing.org](https://openprocessing.org/curation/88363).

 ---